QL568A6/privacyguides.org/docs/multi-factor-authentication.md

 ### Qubes OS

-Qubes OS has support for Challenge-Response (HOTP) authentication with Yubikeys.
-If you have a Yubikey with HOTP support, we highly recommend that you follow [Qubes OS's documentation](https://www.qubes-os.org/doc/yubikey/) and setup second factor authentication for your Qubes OS machine.
+Qubes OS has support for Challenge-Response authentication with Yubikeys.
+If you have a Yubikey with Challenge-Response authentication support, we highly recommend that you follow [Qubes OS's documentation](https://www.qubes-os.org/doc/yubikey/) and setup second factor authentication for your Qubes OS machine.

 ### SSH